KellyDRasmussen/Solar-Aarhus/README.md

-# Solar for Schools in Denmark
+# Solar for Schools in Denmark?

 ## Project Overview